Leveling Up Democracy: Gamers and the New Political Arena

 Groundwork

-For Gen Z, politics increasingly feels like a spectator sport—but gaming flips that logic.
-In online worlds, players organise, negotiate, and build collective power every day.
-What happens when that mindset enters real-world democracy?
+For Gen Z, politics often feels like a spectator sport—but gaming inverts that logic.
+In online worlds, millions of players organise, negotiate, compete, and build power every day—inside ecosystems shaped by global platforms, state interests, and cultural influence.
+What happens when these dynamics spill into real-world democracy?

-How mechanics like quests, leaderboards, and world-building nurture civic agency and collaboration
+How game mechanics such as quests, leaderboards, and world-building foster civic agency, coordination, and collective identity

-How gaming communities mobilise around political causes and digital rights
+How gaming communities mobilise around political causes, digital rights, and cultural narratives—often across borders

-What “playable democracy” could mean in an age of streaming, avatars, and algorithmic publics
+What “playable democracy” could look like in an age of streaming cultures, avatars, algorithmic publics, and geopolitical competition

-Participants will leave with concrete ideas for how campaigns, NGOs, and young creators can harness the logic of play to prototype, test, and scale new democratic experiences—turning engagement into action and imagination into power.
+Participants will leave with concrete ideas on how campaigns, NGOs, and young creators can harness the logic of play—not only to engage and mobilise, but to prototype, test, and scale democratic experiences in contested digital spaces, turning participation into action and imagination into power.

 Previous Event